paces: Parallelized Application of Co-Evolving Subspaces, a method for computing quantum dynamics on GPUs: Further optical spectra and dynamics of H- and J-systems

 \subsection{Invariance of localized-state dynamics}

 In Fig.~\ref{fig:both_agg_n5x5x5} (Multimedia available online), the exciton dynamics resulting from an initially fully localized Franck--Condon excitation $\ket{j_\text{cent}} \otimes \ket{\Omega_\text{vib}}$, where $j_\text{cent}$ is the index of the central site of a $5 \times 5 \times 5$ lattice, are visualized.
-As was established in sec.~\ref{sec:aggregates}, the dynamics are completely identical in the H- and J-aggregates as long as the initial state is fully localized, extending previous 1D results~\cite{Kessing2022JPCL}.
+As was established in sec.~\ref{sec:aggregates}, the H- and J-aggregate dynamics are completely identical as long as the initial state is fully localized, extending previous 1D results~\cite{Kessing2022JPCL}.